Blogger of the Fortnight: Priyanka Matanhelia

 a-journey

 It is the sheer brilliance of Paavani that her blog can narrate on so many topics with such ease and comfort that the reader feels he is being exposed to an expert’s opinion in every field that the blog touches upon.
-Not many can achieve this level of writing and for that Paavani Bhisnoi is our Blogger of the Fortnight.
+Not many can achieve this level of writing and for that Paavani Bhisnoi is our Bloggerati of the Fortnight.

 Get to know more of our Bloggers of the Fortnight.

-Blogger of the Fortnight: Sajin Seethi
+Bloggerati of the Fortnight: Sajin Seethi

 Keeping up to date with mobile technology would be impossible if not for few enthusiastic bloggers who take the pains of finding out about new technologies, new devices and applications, understanding them and writing about the same.
 It makes life of us simple folks, well simple.
 One such technology buff is Sajin Seethi.